char0n/vladimirgorej.com/_posts/2021-09-07-things-i-have-learned-maintaining-javascript-monorepo-with-lerna.md

 * package-a
 * package-c

+Proper order of execution can be achieved by defining each package explicitly and in the correct order in the `workspaces` array of `package.json`.
+This array then needs to be maintained manually to reflect the monorepo topology.

+{% highlight json %}
+{
+  "workspaces": ["./packages/package-b", "./package/package-a", "./packages/package-c"]
+}
+{% endhighlight %}

 Because of this, **Lerna** still plays a significant role here.
 Lerna will determine which packages have **build** npm script defined, and then it determines the proper execution order.